silverstripe/developer-docs/en/02_Developer_Guides/19_GraphQL/05_plugins/03_writing_a_complex_plugin.md

 ## Writing a complex plugin

-For this example, we'll imagine that a lot of our DataObjects are geocoded, and this is ostensibly some kind of `DataExtension` that adds lat/lon information to the `DataObject`, and maybe allows you to ask how close it is to a given lat/lon pair.
+For this example, we'll imagine that a lot of our DataObjects are geocoded, and this is ostensibly some kind of `Extension` that adds lat/lon information to the `DataObject`, and maybe allows you to ask how close it is to a given lat/lon pair.

 We want any queries using these DataObjects to be able to search within a radius of a given lat/lon.